 When owning a business, there is much to consider.
-From starting your business all the way to the succession of new ownership, there is planning and organizing involved.
-The Succession Planning Toolkit is a way to keep your business organized and well prepared.
+From starting your business through the succession of new ownership, there is planning and organizing involved.
+The Succession Planning Toolkit is a way to keep you and your business organized and well prepared.
 The toolkit will help ease the process and guide you through the steps that may not be thought about otherwise.

-Now that you have tools needed to start your succession planning, you are one- step closer to completing the transition of your business.
-Whether it is placing your business in the hands of a family member or passing the torch to another passionate entrepreneur, the toolkit will guide you through every step.
+Now that you have tools needed to start your succession planning, you are one step closer to completing the transition of your business.
+Whether it is placing your business in the hands of a family member or passing the torch to another passionate entrepreneur, this toolkit will guide you through every step.